smardco/Data-Downloder/README.md

 # GFS Weather Data Downloader

-A powerful and configurable Python script designed to automatically download weather forecast data from the **NOAA GFS (Global Forecast System) 0.25-degree model**.
+A configurable Python script designed to automatically download weather forecast data from the **NOAA GFS (Global Forecast System) 0.25-degree model**.

 This tool automates the entire process, from finding the latest available data to downloading multiple files concurrently and verifying the output.